Pencroff/PerfJS/origin/ng2.md

         * controllers and tempates require rethinking logic a bit, in case of small difference in component communication (120 components)
     * UI library
         * Use PrimeNG components in app with BEM and SVG icons

-## JHipster

-#### Proc

-* It has a lot of options for different DB
-* Proper structured tiers from DTO to API handler

-#### Cons

-* Additional dependency like `font awesome` and `bootstrap`.
-We are working with SVG and BEM
-* Jasmine for testing, we already have bunch of tests based on Mocha + Chai (They provide advanced API)
-* Tests location should be changed.
-We are keeping tests with components.
-* Translations location should be changed.
-We are keeping languages files with components.

-* Documentation for fron-end build process don't have deep details and require source code investigation
-    > Used Angular CLI with manual changes in `webpack.config` for Angular 2 project, require investigation for changing if required

-* Existing build process and live reloading not condigured for `https`

- #### Questions

-* What role of `swagger-ui` folder in client root folder?
-* Could we move location of angular app from `/src/main/webapp/` to something like `/web-app`
-    > In this folder will be all dependencies for front-end, no mixing with back-end, like in default folder structure